Eleganceinfolab/app_upgrader_flutter/README.md

 * Ukrainian ('uk')
 * Vietnamese ('vi')

-The `upgrader` package can be supplied with additional languages in your code by extending the `UpgraderMessages` class to provide custom values.
+The `app_upgrader_flutter` package can be supplied with additional languages in your code by extending the `UpgraderMessages` class to provide custom values.

 As an example, to add the Spanish (es) language (which is already provided), first create a new class that extends UpgraderMessages, and override the message function.
 Next, add a string for each of the messages.
-Finally, when calling UpgradeAlert (or UpgradeCard), add the parameter messages with an instance of your extended class.
+Finally, when calling AppUpgradeAlert (or AppUpgradeCard), add the parameter messages with an instance of your extended class.
 Here is an example:

 ```dart